nerburish/yii2-masonry-view/README.md

 <p><?= $model->description ?></p>
 ```

-Then in our view, we run the widget:
+Finally, in our view, we run the widget:

 ```
 <?php echo \nerburish\masonryview\MasonryView::widget([